ImitableLine/FinancialTracker/README.md

 - Accounts: Contains details of each financial account, including type and balance.
 - Budgets: Holds user-defined budget information, including category, amount, and date range.
 - Transactions: Logs transactions associated with specific accounts, enabling tracking of financial flows.

+## Installation and Setup
+To setup you will need postgrSQL and PgAdmin4
+- Install PostgreSQL and PgAdmin4
+- create a new PostgreSQL DB with the backup in repo
+- update your appsettings.json with your DB connection string
+- run app